susanwinters214/webdev/README.md

 A browser is made up of 2 components - a Rendering Engine (for HTML & CSS displays) and a Scripting Engine (for processing JavaScript)

-### Set Up Your Working Environment /
+### Set Up Your Working Environment
 You can start out practicing HTML & CSS using [CodePen](http://codepen.io/) for simple one page web designs.
 They have a free and paid version.
 I started out with the free version then after a few months switched to the paid versions so that I could upload images and link to them in my code and so that I could make pages 'private'.
 With CodePen you don't have to download any software.
 Everything is done online.

 ### Switching to a Downloaded Text Editor
-Once you begin creating web pages that link together, you will probably want switch from using CodePen and start using a Text Editor so that you can create a project folder that will contain your html, css, javascript and images for one website in one place.
+Once you begin creating web pages that link together, you will probably want to switch from using CodePen to using a Text Editor so that you can create a project folder that will contain your html, css, javascript and images for one website in one place.
 Below are several text editors you can try out.
 You do NOT need to learn how to use every single one of these!
 But since they are free, you may want to try a few out to see the differences and then use the one that suits your preferences.
 You may decide to create one project with one editor and your next project with a different editor.
 Not a problem.
 Below are the most commonly used text editors that people start out with when learning to code.
 * [Notepad++](https://notepad-plus-plus.org/)
 * [Sublime Text](https://www.sublimetext.com/)
 * [Brackets](http://brackets.io/)